ryanve/verge/README.md

 $('div').isSquare() // contains only divs that are square
 ```

 The `bindVerger` method is used internally to convert the top-level boolean forms of `inX` / `inY` / `inViewport` into their corresponding effin filters.
 For them, the `option` parameter is utilized for the specifying the verge amount.
 Custom functions can utilize the `option` parameter as they see fit.
 The signature of the new function is like that of `$.fn.inViewport()` described above—including the abilty to invert via the second parameter.
+See the source for more info.

 ### verge.bridge()